Ben Hope Visitor Guide

 Ben Hope

+Standing majestically in this seemingly desolate landscape is Ben Hope.
 To the west of Ben Hope lies the wide valley of Strathmore that runs north-south and has a minor road running alongside it, with the Strathmore River flowing through the valley on its way to Loch Hope and the North Sea beyond.

 Ben Hope

-The highlights
+The Highlights

-Visiting tips
+Visiting Tips

 Ben Hope

-Tourist information
+Tourist Information

-Well, they are on nice sunny days at least, but if you take a look at the photos in this article you’ll see that a quick change in the weather can make conditions on the mountain pretty miserable, and if the clouds roll in you can forget about seeing anything from the trig point at the top.
+The first third of the climb is quite steep and unforgiving, and to be honest, I wouldn’t even try to attempt it if you have children under 10 with you.
+It’s also in a location where changes in the weather can make conditions on the mountain pretty miserable, and if the clouds roll in, you can forget about seeing anything from the trig point at the top.

 Castle Varrich Sutherland

-Unfortunately, the path has to almost double back on itself in a couple of places to avoid a few crags in the mountainside, otherwise you’d be able to reach the summit in half the time.
+You should consider planning between four to six hours to complete the return climb, which is only around 5 miles in total.
+Unfortunately, the path has to almost double back on itself in a couple of places to avoid a few crags in the mountainside; otherwise, you’d be able to reach the summit in half the time.

-I specifically bought a pair of Berghaus boots from Amazon for this walk and they were fantastic.
-Lots of grip and ankle support and totally water-resistant.
+I’d say half of the walk is on grass (which was a complete muddy quagmire when I visited), and the rest is on loose rocks and scree, so whatever you do, make sure you wear good weatherproof gear, especially when it comes to your boots.
+I specifically bought a pair of Berghaus boots from Amazon for my trip to Sutherland, and they were fantastic.
+Lots of grip and ankle support, and totally water-resistant.
 They were pricey, but you get what you pay for.

 Ben Hope

-Thankfully, there are several marker cairns along the way to keep you on the right track and as it’s such a popular hike you’ll no doubt find fellow walkers along the way to offer advice if you’re not sure where you’re going.
+The track to the top of Ben Hope is fairly easy to follow, but it’s quite hard going in places, especially the first section before the southern ridge.
+Thankfully, there are several marker cairns along the way to keep you on the right track, and as it’s such a popular hike you’ll no doubt find fellow walkers along the way to offer advice if you’re not sure where you’re going.

 Ben Hope

-It’s a mild scramble from here on in and the slope of the western escarpment pitches at another steep angle, but at least there are a few cairns along the route to keep you pointed in the right direction.
+As the path continues its zigzag line upwards, you’ll reach the first false summit where you’ll notice the grass giving way to bare rocks.
+It’s a mild scramble from there on in, as the slope of the western escarpment pitches at another steep angle, but at least there are a few cairns along the route to keep you pointed in the right direction.

 Ben Hope

-Things to do
+Things to Do

-Hiking Ben Hope: As the most northerly Munro in Scotland, Ben Hope offers a challenging yet rewarding hiking experience and the trail to the summit provides breathtaking views of the surrounding landscape.
+Hiking Ben Hope: As the most northerly Munro in Scotland, Ben Hope offers a challenging yet rewarding hiking experience, and the trail to the summit provides breathtaking views of the surrounding landscape.
 Whether you’re an experienced hiker or a beginner, climbing Ben Hope is a must for outdoor enthusiasts.

 Wildlife Spotting: Ben Hope is a haven for wildlife.
 Keep your eyes peeled for red deer, golden eagles, and other creatures that call this part of Sutherland home.
-Don’t forget your binoculars (link to binocular reviews) as the opportunity to spot these animals in their natural environment is an experience that shouldn’t be missed.
+Don’t forget your binoculars (link to binocular reviews), as the opportunity to spot these animals in their natural environment is an experience that shouldn’t be missed.

 Photography: With its stunning landscapes, Ben Hope is a photographer’s paradise.
 From the morning mist rolling over the hills to the setting sun casting golden hues over the lochs, there’s a picture-perfect moment waiting at every corner.
 Whether you’re a professional photographer or a hobbyist, you’ll find endless inspiration here.

-Things to do nearby
+Things to Do Nearby

 Castle Varrich.
 Lairg IV27 4XE.
 32-minute drive.